QuantEcon/lecture-python.myst/_sources/svd_intro.md

 where $X^+$ is the pseudo-inverse of $X$.

-Formulas for the pseudo-inverse differ for our two cases.
+Applicable formulas for the pseudo-inverse differ for our two cases.

+**Short-Fat Case:**

 When $ n > > m$, so that we have many more time series  observations $n$ than variables $m$ and when
 $X$ has linearly independent **rows**, $X X^T$ has an inverse and the pseudo-inverse $X^+$ is